pmean/build-website/text/04/scurve-04.md

 There are two ways to fix this.
 First, some (but not all) nonlinear regression models work better if you center the independent variable(s).
 You center a variable by subtracting its mean, so that the center of the data is now around zero.
-Select ANALYZE \| DESCRIPTIVE STATISTICS \|
+Select ANALYZE | DESCRIPTIVE STATISTICS |
 DESCRIPTIVES to find out that the mean of X is -6.8.
-Then select TRANSFORM \| COMPUTE from the SPSS menu to create a new variable, XC, which is X - (-6.8).
+Then select TRANSFORM | COMPUTE from the SPSS menu to create a new variable, XC, which is X - (-6.8).

 ![](../../../web/images/04/scurve-0421.gif)

-Here\'s what the centered data looks like.
+Here's what the centered data looks like.

 ![](../../../web/images/04/scurve-0422.gif)

 Fit the same nonlinear regression model, with two changes:

-1. The variable \"xc\" replaces x, and
+1. The variable "xc" replaces x, and
-2. The starting value for a is now -4 = (-7.2 - (-6.8)) \* 10.
+2. The starting value for a is now -4 = (-7.2 - (-6.8)) * 10.

 Here are the results.

 ![](../../../web/images/04/scurve-0423.gif)

-There is some improvement\--the correlation is down to -0.9081 from -0.9998, but the confidence intervals are still rather wide.
+There is some improvement--the correlation is down to -0.9081 from -0.9998, but the confidence intervals are still rather wide.

-The estimate of the IC50 is about the same, as long as we remember to add back the mean\
+The estimate of the IC50 is about the same, as long as we remember to add back the mean
 (-6.8 + (-2.71) / 7.92 = -7.1).

 A second approach is to reparameterize the nonlinear formula.
-By
-\"reparameterize\", I mean provide a formula that looks a bit different because some of the parameters have been re-arranged.
+By "reparameterize", I mean provide a formula that looks a bit different because some of the parameters have been re-arranged.
 Here is a reparameterization that is worth considering: